 Fold the dough under itself so the dough comes right to the edge of the pan.
 Flute the edges using your thumb and forefinger.

-STEP 3: Brush with egg wash- Mix together 1 egg with 1 tablespoon of water.
+STEP 3: Brush with egg wash- Mix together 1 egg with 1 tbsp of water.
 Lightly brush the top of the pie crust with the egg wash.
 Sprinkle with granulated sugar.

 STEP 4: Bake pie- Bake apple blueberry pie inside a preheated 350℉ oven for 50-60 minutes until bubbly and golden brown.
 Let cool before cutting into.